 Dameg Square is the centre of Rookpot in every sense.
 It is halfway up the tor and the gorge cuts through its ancient cobbles and the neat rectangle of grass that is crowded in the summer and muddy in the winter.

 The Square is always busy, night or day.
-We bought mint and cucumber slushes from Rhewogydd, whose pink van chugging on the edge of the gorge is a sure sign of summer.
-Rhewogydd had been providing ice slushes to the Council workers, parents, tourists, and students hustling through Dameg Square for at least twenty five years.
+We bought slushes from Rhewogydd, whose pink van chugging on the edge of the gorge is a sure sign of summer.
+Rhewogydd had been providing ice slushes to the Council workers, families, tourists, and students hustling through Dameg Square for at least twenty five years.
 His ever-growing menu is bound in a novel-sized tome.
 I recommend the cherry and rum for pure velvet indulgence, but if you want refreshing coolness on a sweltering hot day – and you don’t fancy jumping into the fountain – you have to go with mint and cucumber.

 We sat on the wide Museum steps to drink our slushes and people-watched.
 It was a hot day in June so the bustle was a little fatigued, except in the fountain where children and students splashed.
 The office workers, shirt sleeves rolled up to their elbows, ties untied, looked like they were having the least fun during their brief escape from their offices.